Software Engineering

 • Market ranges for your role and location

-Knowing realistic ranges keeps discussions grounded.
-This preparation mirrors the research mindset discussed in Building a Developer Portfolio That Gets Noticed, where clarity strengthens positioning.
+Realistic data keeps the conversation grounded.
+This preparation mirrors the mindset discussed in Building a Developer Portfolio That Gets Noticed, where clarity strengthens positioning.

 Know Your Leverage